mfries8/Andvari/README.md

     python main.py review

 This will launch a local web UI (typically at `http://127.0.0.1:8000`).
 Click through the cropped thumbnails to "Approve" or "Reject" hits.
-Approvals are automatically appended to a final deployment `final_deployment_targets.csv`.
+Approvals are automatically appended to a final deployment `.csv`.